Med0kin/BETA-Humanoid-robot/README.md

 ---

-## Text-to-speech
+## Speech-to-text

-For the purpose of text-to-speech, we have utilized the text to speech website.
+For the purpose of speech-to-text, we have utilized the speech to textV website.
 The website is accessed through the use of the Selenium library.
-The library allows for the automation of the browser, which enables the implementation of the text-to-speech functionality.
+The library allows for the automation of the browser, which enables the implementation of the speech-to-text functionality.

-One possible solution to address this issue is to utilize an application programming interface (API) that provides text-to-speech functionality.
+One possible solution to address this issue is to utilize an application programming interface (API) that provides speech-to-text functionality.
 However, after careful consideration, it was determined that this approach was not optimal due to cost implications and implementation complexity.
 As an alternative, a solution was chosen that is both cost-effective and easy to implement, and does not impose excessive demands on computer resources.

 ---